wingedRuslan/-coding-exercises/README.md

 Each item is marked with a difficulty level.
 1 - easy 2 - medium 3 - hard

-If a file name starts with 'lc', it's a problem from leetcode.com
+If a file name starts with 'lc', it's a problem from leetcode.com - Super convenient because I am too lazy to write hundreds of test cases to validate the code :)

 Written in python3.
+Thanks Chip Huyen (@chiphuyen) for the inspiration.

+### Arrays and Hashing

+- [ ] Top K Frequent Elements (top_k_frequent_elements.py) - 2